basedpill/urlFuzzer/README.md

 - Uses a wordlist to check for url directories
 - Fast and eficient

 This is only a basic url fuzzer and wouldn't be practical to use.
+I made it a long time ago as practice so the syntax is probably awful.